 Menu items to look for: Kona Poke Bowl and Mac & Cheese Egg Rolls

-Tacos are often the equalizer of cross-cultural cuisine – it’s a food adored by many – and I was happy to learn Morgan Street Food Hall has a taco vendor.
+Tacos are often the equalizer of cross-cultural cuisine as a food adored by many.
+And I was happy to learn Morgan Street Food Hall has a taco vendor.
 Wicked Taco, with an existing location off Western Boulevard by NC State Campus, brings their love of salsa crafting and tortilla making to the food hall to round out a stellar list of options.

 Menu items to look for: Psycho Billy Cadillac Taco with rotisserie chicken and pineapple, and Roasted Hatch Chile Queso

 Offer hibachi and sushi burritos with a mix of Chinese, Japanese and Thai cuisine on their menu.

 Menu items to look for: Their sushi burrito of course!
 We love salmon in ours.

 Don’t forget to read Part 1 of the post, where we spill the beans on Why Everyone is Talking About Morgan Street Food Hall.